 'Decency is relative to modesty and modesty is relative to conduct.
 Without either decency or modesty, our conduct is rendered ineffective and indifferent'.

-'Charm is an intriguing persuasion to emulate attraction that it is the natural display of expression or affectation'.
+'Charm is an intriguing persuasion to emulate attraction that is the natural display of expression or affectation'.

 'As sentient beings of percipience humans are considered the predominant observers of the multiplicity of extant objects of the world.
 Nature is the surrounding realism of that world.
 Thus, it is nature that we must comprehend, because nature possesses no actual consciousness or elements of an expressible mechanism.
 It is merely a part of the reality, with the laws that govern the universality of multiple beings and things'.